-In September 2020, an opposition was filed by Immatics Biotechnologies GmbH which challenges our ImmTAX U.S. trademark registration.
+In September 2020, an opposition was filed by Immatics which challenges our ImmTAX U.S. trademark registration application and in November 2020 we filed counterclaims against three of Immatics's U.S. registered trademarks for IMMATICS.
 We do not believe this trademark is material to our business as a whole.

 There can be no assurance that pending patent applications will result in the issuance of patents, that patents issued to or licensed by us will not be challenged or circumvented by competitors, or that these patents will be found to be valid or sufficiently broad to protect our technology or to provide us with a competitive advantage.
 However, we believe that no single patent, technology, trademark, intellectual property asset or license is material in relation to our business as a whole.
+For more information on risks associated with the pending European patent opposition proceedings and U.S. trademark opposition proceeding, see "Risk Factors-Risks Related to Intellectual Property."

 In the summer and fall of 2020, we conducted an internal investigation as a result of receiving a whistleblower complaint alleging employee misconduct and other improper activities related to a kickback scheme involving an employee and two third-party vendors between 2018 and 2020.
 Our audit committee led the investigation utilizing outside counsel, during which the named employee resigned.
 The investigation led to the identification of a material weakness in our internal control over financial reporting.
 See "Risk Factors-We have identified a material weakness in our internal control over financial reporting and may identify material weaknesses in the future or otherwise fail to maintain proper and effective internal controls, which may impair our ability to produce timely and accurate financial statements or prevent fraud.
 If we are unable to establish and maintain effective internal controls, shareholders could lose confidence in our financial and other public reporting, which would harm our business and the trading price of our ADSs."
 After the investigation, we terminated the one remaining open contract with the third party vendors and issued proceedings in October 2020 against the involved parties.
-The amount in question is currently estimated to be in the range of £1.1 million to £1.8 million.
-We cannot currently predict the outcome of this matter.
+We recovered our estimated losses of £1.8 million from the employee and third-party vendors in December 2020.